sfadiga/pipe4j/README.md

 A cleaner way to write Java code, through a pipeline

+Pipe4j creates a new and cleaner way for developers to write code through a pipeline

 ## Highlights
 - The ability to chain all method calls in a single path
 - Receive the result of the last operation as the input for the next one